I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_provider.md

      United States of America.
 Miniport drivers of CDMA-based devices must specify WWAN_CDMA_DEFAULT_PROVIDER_ID if this information is not available.

-`ProviderName`

-A NULL-terminated string that represents the network provider's name.
-This member is limited to,
-     at most, WWAN_PROVIDERNAME_LEN characters.

-For GSM-based networks, if the Preferred Presentation of Country Initials and Mobile Network Name
-     (PPCI&amp;N) is longer than WWAN_PROVIDERNAME_LEN characters, the miniport driver should abbreviate the network name.

-This member is ignored when the MB Service sets the preferred provider list.

-Miniport drivers should specify a <b>NULL</b> string for devices that do not have this
-     information.

 `ProviderState`

 A value that represents the various states that the network provider's entry can be tagged with.